F. A. Q. on Teacher Training Courses & Providers

 7. Industry Recognition

-Industry recognition is usually provided from a yoga association.
+Industry recognition in Yoga is usually provided from a yoga association, and Ayurveda from Ayurvedic and other health associations.
 Membership in these associations remain voluntary.
 In the interest of self regulating the industry, some yoga associations register teacher training courses and providers for a higher fee than regular membership fees.
 This does not mean that their students get the same protection and benefits as they do from government registered training college, such as ours.

 Shanti Yoga teachers instruct yoga along the methods set forth by Shanti Gowans.
 They demonstrate a commitment to maintaining the purity, excellence and high standards, without mixing in other styles or disciplines.
 They maintain a regular, personal practice, continue their training with senior teachers or by travelling to the Shanti Yoga Health Institute on the Gold Coast in Australia.
 Students can be confident of the quality, authenticity and safety of the yoga being taught.